Crowded primary races for U.S. Senate in Illinois come down to the wire as Durbin set to retire

 If he wins the primary and goes on to win the general election, Krishnamoorthi would be the second Indian American elected to the U.S. Senate after Kamala Harris.

-Durbin, the 5th most senior member of the Senate and the Senate Democratic Whip, has held his seat in the Senate since 1997.
+Durbin, the fifth most senior member of the Senate and the Senate Democratic Whip, has held his seat in the Senate since 1997.

 The race to replace Durbin has been one of the most expensive Senate races in the U.S. in 2026.

-In the final debate between the Democratic candidates before the primary election last week, funding campaigns remained the number one topic.
+In the final debate last week between the Democratic candidates before the primary election, funding campaigns remained the number one topic.
 Kelly took direct aim at Stratton, who touts that she doesn't take corporate PAC money.
 Kelly asked about the huge sums coming from billionaire Gov. JB Pritzker.

 "One billionaire family has donated 73% of what you have received, so are you obligated to them?"
 Kelly said.